tmsvg/pear-tree/README.md

 ### Defining Pairs

-Pairs to match are defined in the `g:pear_tree_pairs` dictionary variable.
+Pairs to match globally are defined in the `g:pear_tree_pairs` dictionary variable.

+For filetype-specific matching rules, define `b:pear_tree_pairs` in the appropriate file within your ftplugin directory.

 Each dictionary item has the following form:

 ```vim
 opener: {'delimiter': delimiter, [options ...]}